simonmeusel/hyperfull/README.md

 Allows you to open hyperterm in fullscreen.

 ## Installation
-Add `hyperfull` to your HyperTerm plugins.
+Add `hyperterm-fullscreen` to your HyperTerm plugins.

 ## Usage
 After installing, your terminal will open in full screen mode.